KGKallasmaa/Generative-Query-Networks-in-2D/README.md

    + The `rooms_ring_data` set is 213 TB big, so please don't try to download it.
-For that, mayby use the `cloadload.sh` script in master directory and modify it for only fraction of data... but don't know if it works
+For that, mayby use the `cloadload.sh` script in master directory and modify it for only fraction of data... but don't know if it works...

    + If converting other datasets (than SM-5part), see the `SEQ_INF` parameter on the `tfrecord-converter.py` script and modify it as needed.